dubiacc/website/articles/en/can-we-prove-god/index.md

+The article was taken from a
 # Can we prove that God exists?

 The question of God's existence has occupied philosophers for millennia.
 In this post, we present a philosophical case for God based on reason rather than revelation.

-## The First Cause (Aristoteles)
+## The First Cause

-Every effect must have a cause.
+Aristoteles, "the Philosopher", explains: Every effect must have a cause.
 Consider any object or event in our universe:

 - Where did the first human come from?
 - Where did the first cell come from?